Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 ## Queuing

-If you have several transfers with RETRYRENAME set for the same FNAME in a single flow, the transfers are queued based on their date/time of the end- of- transfer (DATEE, TIMEE).
+If you have several transfers with RETRYRENAME set for the same FNAME in a single flow, the transfers are queued based on their date/time of the end-of-transfer (DATEE, TIMEE).

 ## Example of spooling and renaming files

-This example combines the use of the serialization with the rename/retry mechanism to ensure a spooling of file transfers without overwriting an un- consumed file at the destination.
+This example combines the use of the serialization with the rename/retry mechanism to ensure a spooling of file transfers without overwriting an un-consumed file at the destination.

 - Our user defines a transfer flow, for example `DailyReport,`based on a transfer state (acknowledgement) using the serialization option.
 - Several applications generate files that use the same flow, `DailyReport`; these file transfer requests are queued.
 - The source Transfer CFT for the flow executes the first file transfer request, `Report1`.
 - The target Transfer CFT receives `Report1`.
-- Post- processing makes the file available to a target application, and immediately sends an acknowledgment to the source.
+- Post-processing makes the file available to a target application, and immediately sends an acknowledgment to the source.
 This enables the next file transfer in the queue to be executed.
 - Upon receiving the acknowledgement, the source Transfer CFT executes the next transfer request.
 However:

 > -   If the file no longer exists on the target (it was consumed by a target application), the cycle repeats as above.
 >
-> <!- - - - >
+> <!-- -->
 >
 > -   If the file still exists on the target Transfer CFT, then the next new file transfer (`Report2`) enters a retry cycle while it waits for the previous file to be deleted (moved/copied).

 ### Example configuration